Azure/azure-sdk-for-js/sdk/communication/communication-common/README.md

 ### Create a credential with proactive refreshing and custom refresh time

 Optionally, you can adjust the time span before token expiry that will trigger the proactive refreshing of the token.
 For example, if the proactive refreshing is enabled (`refreshProactively` is true), setting the time span (`refreshIntervalBeforeTokenExpiryInSeconds`) to 5 minutes means that 5 minutes before the cached token expires, the proactive refresh will request a new token by calling the `tokenRefresher` callback.
-The default value is 10 minutes.
+The default value is 4.5 minutes.
+This value ensures that when the 'tokenRefresher' callback is internally using MSAL, MSAL avoids the cache and gets a fresh token.

 ```typescript
 const tokenCredential = new AzureCommunicationTokenCredential({